Martin Dunne of Sayers Butterworth chartered accountants explains how to work out how much starting a new business will cost

-Stationery, utilities, business rates, insurance, professional fees, costs associated with moving into premises or doing them up and finance-related costs such as interest are all commonly neglected or underestimated.
+Stationery, utilities, business rates, insurance, professional fees, website hosting and cloud service fees, costs associated with moving into premises or doing them up and finance-related costs such as interest are all commonly neglected or underestimated.

 Surely I don't need to worry about odd expenses here and there...